Domain change: how to set up your new web address

 How does a domain change work?

 Unfortunately, you can’t simply change your domain with the internet provider or registrar that provided your web address.
-When a web address from ICANN – the highest authority in the domain assignment industry – is supplied to the database of a domain name system, it can’t be changed at the drop of a hat.
+When a web address from ICANN—the highest authority in the domain assignment industry—is supplied to the database of a domain name system, it can’t be changed at the drop of a hat.
 A domain can only be transferred to a different owner or deleted.
-You must therefore always secure a new domain and connect it with your web presence.
+You must therefore purchase a new domain and then connect it to your website.

 Domain registration

 Before the actual domain change, you need to possess the rights to the web address that you’d like to use for your website.
-Once you’ve found and registered an appropriate domain name, you just have to link the new address to the web presence.
-Extensive changes to your hosting package and the website content are not necessary as the website’s content and framework remain fundamentally the same.
-However, some adjustments to the web server settings must be carried out in order to transfer the web presence to the new domain.
+Once you’ve found and registered an appropriate domain name, you just have to link the new address to your website.
+However, some adjustments to the web server settings must be carried out in order to transfer the website to the new domain.

-With some content management systems (such as WordPress and TYPO3, you can change settings in the backend in order to link the website’s content with the new domain.
-For some CMSs, there are also special plugins that facilitate the easy transition from one web address to another.
-Learn more about the options and plugins for changing a WordPress domain name here.
+With some content management systems (such as WordPress and TYPO3), you can change settings in the backend in order to link the website’s content with the new domain.
+For some CMSs, there are also special plugins that facilitate an easy transition from one web address to another.
+You can learn more about the options and plugins for changing a WordPress domain name in our article on the topic.

 But even if a CMS or plugin removes some of the steps in the domain change process, you still need to carry out some internal adjustment processes manually.
 The details of each process vary wildly depending on the software used.
 However, there are some fundamental procedures that you should be aware of:

-• The configuration of the web server must be adjusted for the new domain.
+• Web server configuration must be adjusted for the new domain.

-• If you wish to carry out an encrypted transfer of your content, you also need a new SSL-certificate.
+• If you wish to transfer your content encrypted, you also need a new SSL certificate.
 You can request one of these from your provider and install the public key on your web server.

-• If necessary, you can adapt your established rewrite rules; if you rename and redirect individual web pages with forwarding rules, you have to make relevant changes to the .htaccess file.
+• If necessary, you can adapt your established rewrite rules.
+If you rename and redirect individual web pages with forwarding rules, you have to make changes to the .htaccess file as well.

-Transferring search engine rankings to the new domain
+How to transfer search engine rankings to a new domain

-If you just carry out the domain change via the web server configuration described above, you will encounter the following problem: while it may well be accessible under the new address, search engines will treat the online presence as a completely new website, and thus award it a correspondingly low ranking in the search engine results pages.
+If you just carry out the domain change by configuring the web server as described above, you will encounter a problem.
+While it may be accessible under the new address, search engines will treat the website as completely new and give it a correspondingly low ranking in the search engine results pages.

-But changing your domain name doesn’t necessarily mean losing everything you built with your previous web address.
-As long as your website isn’t negatively rated or penalized by search engines, and it’s able to achieve a good spot on the results pages, you should address SEO aspects when moving web addresses.
-Otherwise, you run the risk of losing the ranking you’ve achieved along with your old domain.
+But changing your domain name doesn’t necessarily mean losing everything you achieved with your previous web address.
+If your website was able to achieve a good position in the results, you should think about using SEO techniques when moving web addresses.
+Otherwise, you run the risk of losing the ranking you’ve achieved with your old domain.

 Here’s what you need to do to retain your Google ranking:

-1. To start, access Google Search Console (formerly known as Google Webmaster Tools).
-Here, you will be prompted to verify your new domain and share your new website address.
+1. To start, access Google Search Console.
+Here, you will be prompted to verify your new domain and enter your new website address.
 It’s important that you use the same account that you created for registering your old domain.

 2. If you still have the rights to the old domain, you should set up a 301 redirect to the new web address.
-This means visitors who try to access your website via the old domain are automatically redirected to the new address.
-Doing this will also prevent any pages that visitors have bookmarked from leading to empty pages.
-Discover how to set up a domain redirect in this article.
-Of course, you can also save the fee by applying to have your old domain deleted by your provider or registrar.
-However, it’s advised that you wait at least until the new address has been established; a minimum period of about six months is recommended for this.
+This preserves backlinks and means that visitors will be automatically redirected to the new address if they visit the old one.
+In the Digital Guide, we explain how you can set up a domain redirect.
+You can also request that your old domain be deleted by your provider so you don’t have to pay the domain fee.
+However, it’s best to wait until the new address has been established.
+A minimum period of about six months is usually recommended.

 3. Now open Google Search Console again and specify the website’s XML sitemap, so that the Google web crawler can analyze your online presence.
-You should then request a re-crawl of the website so that the Google Index picks up the new domain as fast as possible.
+Then request a recrawl of the website so that Google Index picks up the new domain as fast as possible.

-4. Finally, it’s important to keep track of your domain’s and website’s ranking over several weeks – Google advises users who have especially large websites to extend this period to about six months.
+4. Finally, it’s important to keep track of the ranking of your domain and website over several weeks.
+Google advises users who have especially large websites to extend this period to about six months.
 Analysis tools such as the Google Search Console can assist with the monitoring process.

-Aside from this, the domain name is rather insignificant from an SEO perspective; it has very little impact on the website’s search engine ranking.
-Therefore, it should be among your top priorities to make sure that your web address is as concise as possible and suits the target audience.
-Ideally, the domain should be easy to remember and represent the website’s content as closely as possible.
+Aside from the measures above, the domain name is rather insignificant from an SEO perspective.
+That’s why one of your top priorities should be to make sure that your web address is as concise as possible and matches the target group.
+Ideally, the domain should be easy to remember and represent the website’s content as much as possible.

 Register a domain name